 Visit a World-Class Museum

-The idea of going to a museum might not sound like fun for kid.
-In New York City, though, museums are over-the-top displays of animals, history and art.
+The idea of going to a museum might not sound like fun for a kid.
+In New York City, though, museums are over-the-top displays of animals, history, and art.

 Children’s Museum of the Arts: Let your child express their artful side at the Children’s Museum of the Arts.
 Almost all of the museum takes a hands-on approach.
 So, kids can actually play with (and learn about) animation, sound, sculpting and more.
 Take time to let them paint and draw a The Fine Arts Studio, then record a song in the Sound Booth or create cartoon at the Media Lab.
 Keep in mind, the museum is pay what you wish Thursdays from 4-6pm.